RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 5. When HexLoadr has finished, and you are back at the Basic `ok` prompt, use the `DOKE` command relocate the address for the Basic `USR(x)` command to point to `.ORG` of your arbitrary program.
 For the RC2014 the `USR(x)` jump address is located at `&h8124`.
 If your arbitrary program is located at `&hE000` then the Basic command is `DOKE &h8124, &hE000`, for example.

-6. Start your arbitrary program using `PRINT USR(x)`, or other variant if you have parameters to pass to your program.
+6. Start your arbitrary program using `PRINT USR(0)`, or other variant if you have parameters to pass to your program.

 7. Profit.